Methodology

 General Limitations

-All tools on this site share these limitations:
+All tools on the Site share these limitations:

 - Estimates, not determinations.
-No online calculator can replace an official financial aid determination from your school's financial aid office or a government agency.
+No online calculator can replace an official determination from your school's financial aid office or a government agency.

 - Not financial advice.
 Degree Sources provides educational information and estimation tools.
-We are not financial advisors, and nothing on this site constitutes financial advice.
+We are not financial advisors, and nothing on the Site constitutes financial advice.
 Consult a qualified professional for advice specific to your situation.

 - Data currency.
 Government data, benefit rates, and institutional information change on regular cycles.
-While we update tools to reflect changes, there may be a lag between a policy change and our update.
+There may be a lag between a policy change and our update.

 - Individual variation.
 Median figures and general formulas cannot capture the full range of individual circumstances.
-Your results will depend on factors specific to your situation.
+Your actual results depend on factors specific to your situation.

-We review all tool formulas and data sources on an annual cycle aligned with the federal financial aid award year.
-Updates are also triggered by:
+We review tool formulas and data sources on ongoing cycles aligned with the federal financial aid award year.
+Additional updates are triggered by changes to federal formulas, new legislation, refreshed federal data releases, and errors identified through internal review or user reports.